rgehrsitz/rex/docs/ENGINE_AUDIT.md

 bounds guard also uses `i+5 < len(bytecode)`, skipping a four-byte operand that ends exactly at the end of the slice.

-**Resolution (2026-08-30):** label resolution and bytecode generation now return errors, and `rexc` propagates a generation failure without creating an output artifact.
-The resolver examines a complete four-byte label operand even when it ends exactly at the bytecode boundary and returns an unresolved-label error instead of leaving ASCII label bytes behind.
-Regression tests cover the exact-boundary case, propagation through generation with rule context, and the `rexc` no-output failure path.
+**Resolution (2026-08-30):** bytecode generation records jump and label offsets while emitting instructions, then resolves only those recorded references.
+It no longer scans arbitrary operand bytes that can resemble jump opcodes or labels.
+The private resolver rejects missing, truncated, and backward label references; `GenerateBytecode` returns those errors with rule context; and `rexc` does not create an output artifact after a generation failure.
+Regression tests cover those failures, error propagation, and exact preservation of valid 24- and 25-byte action strings beginning with label-like text.
 Valid serialized bytes and bytecode version 2 are unchanged; Go callers must now handle the compiler API's error result.

 ### REX-010: startup failure must be returned, not fatal-exited